 The Strengthening Sustainable Environment and Natural Resource Management, Climate Change Adaptation and Mitigation in Uganda project (2011-2014) is a UNDP/WWF/IUCN project.
 This project is aimed at strengthening efforts of Government of Uganda (GoU) by enhancing sustainable conservation and utilization of natural resources and climate change adaptation and mitigation and strengthen the capacities of institutions (government and Civil Society Organisations) to undertake sustainable environment and natural resources actions.
 This will be achieved through i) Biodiversity Conservation and Restoration of Degraded Ecosystems; ii) Scaling-up successful SLM models and approaches; and iii) Promoting Climate Change Resilient Development.
-This project shortens the awareness raising and capacity building curve for the GoU and CSO's on climate change adaptation and the restoration of degraded ecosystems.
-The LDCF project will therefore consult these agents to avoid duplication of strategies for awareness raising and capacity building.
+This project shortens the awareness raising and capacity building curve for the GoU and CSO's on climate change adaptation of strategies for awareness raising and capacity building.